-As further described under "critical accounting policies", during the three months ended June 30, 2019, we incurred asset impairment charges of \$4.3 million for a residential reentry center in Arizona that is expected to become idle in the third quarter of 2019.
-During the three months ended June 30, 2018, we incurred an asset impairment charge of \$1.6 million associated with the sale of our corporate headquarters, which was completed in the third quarter of 2018.
+As further described under "critical accounting policies", during the second quarter of 2019, we incurred asset impairment charges of \$4.7 million primarily related to a residential reentry center in Arizona that became idle in the third quarter of 2019.
+During the second quarter of 2018, we incurred an asset impairment charge of \$1.6 million associated with the sale of our former corporate headquarters, which was completed in the third quarter of 2018.